 The insurance coverage can protect your catering company if the untoward happens.
 Even if your state doesn’t require business insurance, you should buy different types of insurance to protect your business assets and shield you from being sued.

-General liability coverage is the most common insurance for catering businesses.
+General liability coverage is the most common insurance for the catering companies.
 You can contact a limited liability company to get different insurance covers for your business.

 You can also apply for: